Cursor vs Windsurf (2026): AI IDE Showdown, Agent Mode vs Speed

-- Best for Agent Mode: Cursor — autonomous multi-file editing, parallel agents, Background Agents, Bugbot.
+- Best for autonomous agents: Cursor.
+Parallel agents, Background Agents, Bugbot PR autofix.

 Cursor vs Windsurf (2026): Which AI IDE Should You Use?

-Two AI IDEs dominate the conversation: Cursor (by Anysphere) and Windsurf (formerly Codeium, now by Cognition — the team behind Devin).
-Both are VS Code forks with deep AI integration.
-Both support agentic coding.
-But they've diverged sharply in what they optimize for.
+Two VS Code forks dominate the AI IDE conversation: Cursor (by Anysphere) and Windsurf (formerly Codeium, now under Cognition, the team behind Devin).
+Both are capable.
+They've diverged sharply on what they optimize for, so the "better" tool is the one that matches your workflow.

 Quick Comparison